DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

   its current term, and to send `proposed` messages due to timeouts or client requests.
 It occasionally becomes an incumbent, but never a candidate.

-It has turned out to be worthwhile and simple to log all activity that is not on these paths.
+It has turned out to be worthwhile and simple to record, in detail, all activity that is not on these paths.
 The resulting logs are empty when the system is operating normally, but contain very detailed information whenever something unexpected happens.